 Inside, Mondeo drivers are met with a digital analogue instrument cluster, while a wrap-around centre console design delivers a cockpit-like feel.
 Materials quality has stepped up a notch again, with a soft-touch instrument panel and flock-lined central front storage area and glovebox.
 Smart-design front seats feature a thinner seat back - enabling rear seat passengers to enjoy additional legroom without sacrificing space for driver and front passenger.

+Prices start at around £21,500 and range up to around £34,000 across a range of five-door hatch, saloon and estate body styles.
 Trim levels now start with 'Zetec Edition', then buyers have the choice of something sportier ('ST-Line' or 'ST-Line Edtion') or plusher ('Titanium Edition').
 For something truly luxurious, you'll need the flagship 'Vignale' variant.
 As standard, all models have navigation, a DAB tuner, front and rear parking sensors and cruise control with a speed limiter.
 'ST-Line' series variants introduce extras including a body styling kit, lowered sports suspension, a Ford Power start button and a darkened headliner.
 Privacy glass and 19-inch 'rock metallic' alloy wheels are added on the 'ST-Line Edition' variants.

 Safety technology is a strongpoint.
 All derivatves get 'Active City Stop' autonomous braking to mitigate or avoid low-speed collisions at under 31mph.
 Plus there's Pedestrian Detection, which identifies people and reduces the severity of collisions at speeds of up to 50mph.
 A radar system also drives the Distance Indication feature and Adaptive Cruise Control technology.
 Cameras support a Lane Keeping Aid and Traffic Sign Recognition, which provides the driver with the speed limit, cancellation signs and overtaking regulations flashed up on the instrument cluster display.
 There are also full adaptive LED headlights on offer, as well as Active Park Assist featuring Perpendicular Parking.